Full disclosure: I did some work for BFI earlier this year and really enjoyed it.

 Milling about on the mezzanine, I kept spotting people I recognised almost instantly (like Andrew Scott) and folks I nearly recognised like Daisy Edgar Jones.

 Another familiar person glided past me in a long black dress and my friend’s 15 year-old daughter started freaking out.
 It was Gracie Abrams.
-My friend’s daughter worked up the courage to say hello to her.
+My friend’s daughter worked up the courage to say hello.

 Gracie was very gracious and took a selfie with my friend’s daughter, gave her a hug, and told her she hoped to see her at a show.
 I’m pretty sure it made her week.